 What types of bait should you use at your bait station?
 Only biodegradable materials may be used for bait.
-The only parts of fish or wildlife which can legally be used as bait are heads, bones, guts, and skin.
+The only parts of fish or wildlife which can legally be used as bait are heads, bones, guts, skin, and the skinned carcasses of furbearers and fur animals.
 In GMUs 7 and 15, fish or fish parts are not allowed to be used as bait.
 This is because brown bears are often attracted to fish and other decaying meats.
 In some parts of the state, baiters are strongly advised against using rotten items such as chicken or turkey carcasses because these items are so effective at drawing unwanted attention from brown bears.
 You don’t want brown bears at your bait site: You’ll need to refill the barrel more often, they’ll chase black bears away, and they can be dangerous to you and others using the site.
 Even if meat or fish are legal baits in your chosen GMU, they are not necessary for attracting black bears.

 There are two main bait classifications, call bait and food bait.

 - Call Bait: This is usually a strong scent used to draw bears in from long distances.
 It is most effective when you can get the call bait up high in a tree.
 Examples of call baits include sweet items coated in syrup or vanilla.
 A number of effective commercial scent lures are also available.